Udachne: History

 During the Russo-Ukrainian War and the Russian invasion of Ukraine, Udachne came in proximity of hostilities between Russian and Ukrainian forces in December 2024.
 In the light of a broader Russian offensive to reach Pokrovsk and surrounding cities, the Russian forces likely captured the settlement of Shevchenko to the east on 15 December, beginning fighting at the nearby settlements of Novovasylivka, Solone, Pischane and Udachne.

 In August 2025, Ukraine's Prosecutor General's Office opened a war crimes investigation into the shooting and killing of a civilian trying to evacuate from Udachne.
 A video posted on Telegram was described as showing the civilian carrying a suitcase with what appeared to be belongings walking on the side of the road, when he was gunned down by a Russian soldier in an ambush position in a nearby building.

+By 28 August 2025, Russian forces captured the town.

 Demographics

 During the Soviet era by 1989, the town had 1,800 inhabitants.
 The population as of December 2024 was 300 people.

 Native language as of the Ukrainian Census of 2001: